At Ford factories, Boston Dynamics’s robot dog Spot is teaming up with a new robotic friend

 Wheels and legs

-One of Boston Dynamics’ first industrial customers is Ford, which has been testing Spot at both its Advanced Manufacturing Center in Redford, Michigan, and the UAW-Ford Technical Training Center in Dearborn, Michigan.
+One of Boston Dynamics’s first industrial customers is Ford, which has been testing Spot at both its Advanced Manufacturing Center in Redford, MI, and the UAW-Ford Technical Training Center in Dearborn, MI.
 Equipped with a laser scanner and 360-degree video camera, Spot has been capturing 3D images of parts, tools, and room layouts.
 Ford then turns the output into computer-aided design files and virtual reality programs, which it uses to retool its assembly plants.

 Spot doesn’t work alone, though.
-Ford also uses an autonomous wheeled robot to drive around its facilities and capture its own images, sort of like a Roomba with a tripod and cameras sticking out the top.
+Ford also uses an autonomous wheeled robot to drive around its facilities and capture its own images, sort of like a Roomba with a tripod and cameras sticking out of the top.
 (Ford came up with its own names for the two robots: Fluffy for Boston Dynamics’s creation and Scouter for the robot on wheels.)
-Mark Goderis, a Ford digital engineering manager, says the pair can scan a 3 million-square-foot facility in about a week, versus two weeks for the manual process of capturing images on a stationary tripod, while also reducing costs.
+Mark Goderis, a Ford digital engineering manager, says the pair can scan a three-million-square-foot facility in about a week, versus two weeks for the manual process of capturing images on a stationary tripod, while also reducing costs.

-Unlike the wheeled robot, Spot isn’t autonomous—someone has to control it remotely—but it can get into tighter spaces, walk up flights of stairs, and navigate tough terrain that the other robot can’t handle.
+Unlike the wheeled robot, Spot isn’t autonomous in Ford’s implementation—someone has to control it remotely—but it can get into tighter spaces, walk up flights of stairs, and navigate tough terrain that the other robot can’t handle.
 Goderis says he’d like the pair of robots to have more autonomy and work as a team, especially as they expand to more facilities.
-In August, Ford is moving the robots out of its research and training facilities and into an actual transmission plant in Sterling Heights, Michigan.
+In August, Ford is moving the robots out of its research and training facilities and into an actual transmission plant in Sterling Heights, MI.

 “We’re working to get Scouter and Fluffy to work together, so that Fluffy will ride on top of Scouter, and go around and do the scans, and then when Scouter can’t get into a tight spot, we’ll release the hounds,” he says.

-Boston Dynamics’ Michael Perry says this is not an uncommon request, and so the company has been working to accommodate what he calls “robot teaming.”
+Boston Dynamics’s Michael Perry says this is not an uncommon request, and so the company has been working to accommodate what he calls “robot teaming.”

-In May, the company announced a new API so that its partners can teach Spot new tricks, such as autonomous navigation.
+In May, the company announced a new API, so that its partners can teach Spot new tricks, such as autonomous navigation.
 Perry says customers can also program Spot to coordinate with other robots or integrate with robot fleet management systems.

 “It turns out that customers like Ford have been deploying mobile robots in their facilities, but they’ve not been able to get the full coverage that they need, partly because of terrain challenges,” he says.
 “And that’s where this notion of pairing robots together is so powerful.”

-Note: This story has been updated to clarify that Spot can be programmed to work autonomously, though it is not autonomous in Ford’s implementation.